loghmanb/rulescribe-example/README.md

 #### 2. Mortgage Eligibility (mortgageEligibility.ts)

 This example showcases how RuleScribe can revolutionize mortgage eligibility assessment in the banking sector.
 By leveraging RuleScribe, financial institutions can efficiently evaluate applicants' eligibility for different mortgage types based on predefined criteria.
-Let's explore the rules outlined in `mortgageEligibilityRules.rs`:
+Let's explore the rules outlined in `mortgageEligibility.rs`:

 **Rule "Prime Mortgage Eligibility"**
 - **Conditions**: